 Since the 1980s, we’ve supported quality health care for Congolese families.

-- Jhpiego collaborated with the National Program for Reproductive Health to train 34 provincial trainers and health care workers, culminating in the availability of family planning services, including postpartum family planning, at 40 health centers and eight hospitals in Tshopo and Bas-Uele provinces.
+- Jhpiego collaborated with the National Program for Reproductive Health to train 34 provincial trainers and health care workers, culminating in the availability of FP services, including postpartum FP, at 40 health centers and eight hospitals in Tshopo and Bas-Uele provinces.
 Provincial trainers ensured training of 96 providers and 120 community health workers.
-Prior to this intervention, family planning services were virtually nonexistent in these provinces.
+Prior to this intervention, FP services were virtually nonexistent in these provinces.

-- Due to Jhpiego’s capacity-building efforts, the national associations of midwives, nurses, pediatricians and obstetricians now have in-house capability to provide and train others to provide essential services in postpartum family planning and maternal and newborn health.
-There is also a model training center in Kinshasa that provides competency-based in-service and pre-service training to providers and medical students.
+- Due to Jhpiego’s capacity-building efforts, the national associations of midwives, nurses, pediatricians and obstetricians now have in-house capability to provide and train others to provide essential services in postpartum FP and maternal and newborn health.
+There is also a model training center in Kinshasa that provides competency-based in-service and pre-service training to providers and medical students

 Our Work in DRC

 Enhancing Global Health Security: Expanding Efforts and Strategies to Protect and Improve Public Health in the DRC